UCLA–USC rivalry: Football series record

+† USC was forced to vacate victories.
+Ties have previous winner retaining trophy.

 Winning streaks in the series

 UCLA holds the longest winning streak in the series, as UCLA won eight straight games from 1991 to 1998.
 USC's longest streak was for seven wins from 1999 to 2005, which is not recognized because multiple years have vacated wins.
 But because a vacated win (under the NCAA) still counts as a loss for the opponent, UCLA's longest losing streak is still the seven games from 1999 to 2005.

 The 1967 "Game of the Century"

 The 1967 USC vs. UCLA football game was one of the historically significant football games of the 20th century.
 It matched No. 4 USC with O. J. Simpson against No. 1 UCLA with Gary Beban for the Conference Championship, National Championship, and Heisman Trophy on the line for Beban or Simpson.
 USC won 21–20 and went on to defeat Indiana in the Rose Bowl and win the national championship.
 Despite Simpson's sensational performance in this game and accumulating 1,543 rushing yards for the season, Beban won the Heisman Trophy.
 Simpson won the trophy the following year.